 Marketing events to healthcare professionals (HCP’s) is hard in ways most event marketers don’t fully anticipate until they’re already stuck.

-You’re trying to reach people who are with patients all day, sitting behind multiple layers of office staff, often not on social media, and subject to compliance rules that limit how you can even talk to them.
+You’re trying to reach providers who are treating patients, often not on social media, and subject to compliance rules that limit how you can even talk to them.

 Traci Stephenson has been working inside those constraints for years.

-As Senior Event Marketing Manager at Henry Schein – one of the world’s largest distributors of healthcare products – she runs Thrive Live, the company’s flagship dental convention with over 100 speakers and courses.
+As Senior Event Marketing Manager at Henry Schein –the world’s largest provider of healthcare solutions to office-based dental and medical practitioners– she runs THRIVELIVE, the company’s flagship dental convention with over 100 speakers and courses.

 In our latest Sevinar, Traci joins Rachel Stephan to walk through the specific tactics her team used to get busy clinicians to show up.
 Here are nine of them: